aidanbeck/Entropy/devtools/README.md

 ## Next Build TODO List
 - Make "zombies"
-    - They path towards the player
+    ✔️ They path towards the player
-    - They remove tires from the player if adjacent to them
+    ✔️ Player loses tires when pushed
-    - They die to fire
+    ✔️ They die to fire
-    - They die to getting pushed
+    ✔️ They die to getting pushed
-    - If the player has no tires, and they are adjacent, trigger a "game over" function (access client from barista)

 - Make "Tire"
     - distrubutes intendedSteps instead of steps when pushed??
 OR steps + intendedSteps (optional)